a14n/zengen/README.md

 }
 ```

+The code generated can be customize with the following optional parameters:

+- `callSuper`: if set to `true` the result of `toString` will contains the result of `super.toString()`.
+- `exclude`: a list of field names can be exclude with this argument.

 ### @EqualsAndHashCode() ###

 Annotating a class with `@EqualsAndHashCode()` will generate an implementation of `bool operator ==(o)` and `int get hashCode`.